Sanjanadhananjayaa/miyagi/docs/labs/02-build-your-own-copilot/Lab3.md

    ![](./Media/lab3-t2-s4.png)

-    >**Note**: Thiscommand creates a Docker image named Miyagi-recommendation from the Dockerfile and associated files in the current directory.
+    >**Note**: This command creates a Docker image named Miyagi-recommendation from the Dockerfile and associated files in the current directory.

 1. Run the following command to ACR login.